64nYm3d3/CheatSheet/Security/networks/PacketFiltering.md

 # How do packet filters work?

+All packet filters function in the same general fashion.
+Operating at the layer 3 (*network*) and layer 4 (*transport*), every packet is examined as it enters the protocol stack.
+The network and transport layers are examined for the following:

+* **Protocol** (IP header, network layer) \- In the IP header, the 9th byte (remember the byte count begins with 0) identifies the protocol of the packet.
+Most filter devices have the capability to differentiate between TCP, UDP, and ICMP
+* **Source Address** (IP header, network layer) \-

 ---
 This is a modified and expanded upon GIAC paper I made for personal use.